 - A Windows-based or Macintosh computer that meets software manufacturers' requirements.

-- Adobe Photoshop, Illustrator, Dreamweaver, Flash CS6 or CC software.
+- Adobe Photoshop, Illustrator, and Dreamweaver CC software.

 - Microsoft Office software (Word, Excel, PowerPoint)